 BlueConic serves as DNS provider for your first-party BlueConic hostname.
 This calls for updating NS records for this specific first-party BlueConic hostname with your DNS provider.
 The following procedure illustrates the process using Amazon Web Services and Route 53 as DNS provider for adding records for an example BlueConic site called "taylor-shopping.net".
 For other DNS providers the general steps you follow are similar.

 Note: Your IT department may need to perform this procedure for you, and records should be placed with your DNS provider within 14 days.

 During the BlueConic hostname setup process you can choose to send email instructions for updating the NS records.
 BlueConic will also send email notifications when the BlueConic hostname's status changes, for example when the hostname is ready to use, or if a problem arises.

-Retrieve your instructions, and follow these steps:
+Retrieve your DNS instructions, and follow these steps:

 - Retrieve the email from BlueConic with details on your site's BlueConic hostname.